mobiledgex/edge-cloud-sampleapps/FaceDetectionServer/README.md

 ### Submodule Requirements
 This project depends on a submodule.
+We link to another repository instead of copying the code into our own repository because the example code used for object detection does not include any license information.
 To fetch the submodule, please run these commands after cloning the repository:
 ```bash
 cd edge-cloud-sampleapps/
 git submodule init